April 7, 2026 - Update! Intel partners with Tesla's Terafab: The $25 Billion Chip Bet That Could Reshape AI Hardware

 -

 The Dojo program was shut down, leaving a strategic gap.
-In August 2025, Tesla disbanded its entire Dojo supercomputer team.
-Musk called it "an evolutionary dead end" and pivoted Tesla's AI training compute to a new supercomputer called Cortex, built on third-party Nvidia chips at the Austin headquarters.
-Terafab is the manufacturing answer to what Dojo was supposed to solve — but it's a different problem: where do the chips themselves come from?
+In August 2025, Tesla disbanded its entire Dojo supercomputer team and pivoted AI training compute to Cortex — a new supercomputer built on third-party Nvidia chips.
+Terafab is the manufacturing answer to what Dojo was supposed to solve from a different angle: where do the chips themselves come from at the volumes Tesla needs?

-Two Chip Families, Three Markets — 80% of Output Going to Space
+Two Chip Families, Three Markets — 80% Going to Space

 -

 AI5 — Autonomous Vehicles & Optimus Robots (Internal).
-Tesla claims the AI5 delivers a 50x total improvement over the AI4.
+Tesla claims AI5 delivers a 50x total improvement over AI4.
 Small-batch production is targeted for 2026 with volume production in 2027.
-The chip powers full self-driving inference for the Cybercab robotaxi and provides the AI backbone for Optimus.
-Tesla also renamed its onboard inference chip from "FSD Computer" to "AI Computer" in software update 2026.2.9 — a signal the chip's identity is broadening beyond autonomous driving into a general AI compute platform.
+Tesla renamed its onboard inference chip from "FSD Computer" to "AI Computer" in software update 2026.2.9 — a signal the chip identity is broadening beyond autonomous driving into a general AI compute platform.

 -

 D3 Chips — Orbital AI Satellites (SpaceXAI).
-The most unexpected market: 80% of Terafab's compute output is earmarked for space-based orbital AI satellites.
-Musk's argument is physics-based — solar irradiance in space is roughly 5x greater than at Earth's surface, and heat rejection in vacuum removes a key thermal scaling constraint.
+80% of Terafab's compute output is earmarked for space-based orbital AI satellites.
+Musk's argument is physics-based: solar irradiance in space is roughly 5x greater than at Earth's surface, and heat rejection in vacuum removes a key thermal scaling constraint.
 The SpaceXAI thesis is that within two to three years, running AI workloads in orbit will be cheaper than doing so on the ground.
-This market does not yet exist commercially.

 -

-Potential Third-Party Foundry Services (Future / Speculative).
-If Terafab achieves anything close to its stated 1 million WSPM capacity ambition, Tesla would be one of only a handful of entities capable of producing frontier AI silicon at scale.
-This opens a path to competing with TSMC and Samsung as a merchant foundry.
-Musk has not officially stated this as a goal, but the capacity math makes it a logical downstream opportunity.
+Potential Merchant Foundry Services (Future / Speculative).
+If Terafab achieves anything near its capacity ambitions, it could serve external customers — potentially competing with TSMC and Samsung for AI chip production in the 2030s.
+Musk has not officially stated this as a goal, but the capacity math and Intel's foundry expertise make it a logical downstream possibility.

-From Shareholder Meeting to Groundbreaking in Four Months
+From Shareholder Meeting to Intel Partnership — Five Months

 -